azsk/DevOpsKit/Contributing.md

 *  The core team needs to agree with any architectural impact a change may make.
 Things like new extension or APIs must be discussed with and agreed upon by the core team.

 ### Suggestions
 You can submit a suggestion or a feature request at <azsksup@microsoft.com>.
 To make the feedback process more effective, try to include as much information as you can.
-For example one can add the need, impact and advantages or the feature being requested.
+For example one can add the need, impact and advantages of the feature being requested.

 Your contribution is really appreciated.